cloudevents/spec/pubsub-protocol-binding.md

 ### 1.4.
 Event Formats

-Event formats, used with the _structured_ content mode, define how an event is expressed in a particular data format.
+Event formats define how an event is expressed in a particular data format.
 All implementations of this specification MUST support the [JSON event format][json-format], but MAY support any additional, including proprietary, formats.

 ### 1.5.
 Security